dylankane/Design-In-Ply/README.md

 __Code__

-Flexbox was a display property I was unfamiliar with.
-Thanks to these sources I was able to implement it in this project in a few places.
-Primarily the gallery of images, was built with the code in the "logrocket article" stripped back a bit and adjusted to meet my needs, leaving out the hover attribute to make it more mobile friendly.The other source was a video on youtube by Web Dev Simplified, to learn the basics of flexbox.
+- Flexbox was a display property I was unfamiliar with, at the  beginning of this project.
+Thanks to the sources below, I was able to implement it in this project in a few places.
+Primarily the gallery of images, was built with the code in the "logrocket article" stripped back a bit and adjusted to meet my needs, leaving out the hover attribute to make it more mobile friendly.
+The other source was a video on youtube by Web Dev Simplified, to learn the basics of flexbox.
 This helped me with the knowledge to use this property in other areas of the project.

 https://blog.logrocket.com/responsive-image-gallery-css-flexbox/